 No matter if the feedback is good or bad, it can lead you to directly reply to you customer in a timely fashion on Amazon.

 By showing your care to your customers, there would be a chance that they will revise or remove the negative reviews.

 The software isn’t free, but it’s reasonably priced for both of its feedback request system and review management system.

 Personally, I would rather pay for software that will improve my business than settle on using a free program that has little or no impact.

 You may also like: Top 7 Amazon Feedback & Review Tools to Help You Optimize Your Listing

 That brings us to the end of the guide.
-Please feel free to contact me if you have any experience with the software above.
-Any other recommendations would be great appreciated.
+Please feel free to contact if you have any experience with the software above.

 Any other comments or recommendations would be greatly appreciated.